Basic concepts for designers in the Power BI service

 A dataflow helps organizations to unify data from disparate sources.
 They're optional, and are often used in complex or larger projects.
-They represent data prepared and staged for use by datasets.
+They represent data prepared and staged for use by semantic models.
 Dataflows are surfaced in Power BI Desktop with a dedicated connector to enable reporting.
-When you connect to a dataflow, your dataset can use the previously prepared data and business logic, promoting a single source of the truth and data reusability.
+When you connect to a dataflow, your semantic model can use the previously prepared data and business logic, promoting a single source of the truth and data reusability.
 They use the extensive collection of Microsoft Purview Data Connectors, enabling the ingestion of data from on-premises and cloud-based data sources.

 A dataflow can be consumed in the following three ways:

 - Create a linked table from the dataflow to allow another dataflow author to use the data.

 - Create a semantic model from the dataflow to allow a user to utilize the data to create reports.

 - Create a connection from external tools that can read from the CDM (Common Data Model) format.

 Consume from Power BI Desktop To consume a dataflow, open Power BI Desktop and select Power BI dataflows in the Get Data dropdown.

 The Power BI dataflows connector uses a different set of credentials than the current logged in user.
 This is by design to support multi-tenant users.